 Jordan Rose, Executive Director

-Mr. Jordan Rose is executive director of the Georgia BioEd Institute, managing GaBioEd’s workforce, entrepreneurship and education initiatives, ensuring that they align with industry needs.
+Mr. Jordan Rose is executive director of the Georgia BioEd Institute, leading education and workforce initiatives to strengthen Georgia’s life sciences workforce pipeline.
 Mr. Rose is responsible for strategic and operational direction of GaBioEd to fulfill the organization’s mission to grow Georgia’s leadership in life science innovation.

 Formerly, as Associate Director for Outreach at the Emory College Center for Science Education, Mr. Rose led numerous grant-funded initiatives to support K-12 teachers and students and facilitate university-community partnerships.
 Mr. Rose has managed educational outreach programs for the National Science Foundation (NSF) Center for Behavioral Neuroscience, and Emory University’s PRISM, an NSF Graduate Teaching Fellows in K-12 Education program, which awarded 90 graduate students fellowships to partner with 98 teachers in 43 local middle and high schools.

 Mr. Rose received a Bachelor of Science degree in neuroscience and a Masters in Public Health degree from Emory University.
 He enjoys playing soccer with his son, doing crossword puzzles with his wife, and trying to impress them both with his juggling.Email Jordan

 Darcie Cook, Equipment Depot Manager

 Darcie Cook is an informal science educator with a focus on classroom outreach.
 She is passionate about students having the opportunity to learn laboratory science skills at a young age in their schools.
 In her free time, she is a doctoral candidate in the Immunology and Molecular Pathogenesis program at Emory University.